XxAcielxX/arch-plasma-install/README.md

 w = write & exit
 ```

-It is ABSOLUTELY recommended to make a home partitition, for both security and convenience if you do decide to distro-hop\
+It is ABSOLUTELY recommended to make a home partitition, for both security and convenience if you do decide to distro-hop.

 **IMPORTANT**: From now on, your disk will be referred to as sdx, with x being the letter representing your drive.

-### Format Partitions
+### Format non-swap partitions
 ```
 mkfs.fat -F32 /dev/sdx1
-mkswap /dev/sdx2
 mkfs.btrfs /dev/sdx3 # Add -f if your system tells you another filesystem like ext4 is already present mkfs.btrfs /dev/sdx4
 ```

-Turn on swap memory
+Format and turn on swap memory
 ```
+mkswap /dev/sdx2
 swapon /dev/sdx2
 ```